vinceskahan/v5wiki/Beta-testing-Weewx-version-4.md

 python3 ./setup.py build
 sudo python3 ./setup.py install
 ~~~~~
-* I allow the installer to create a default weewx.conf file and then merge in my specific values.
+* I allow the installer to create a default `weewx.conf` file and then merge in my specific values.
-* cd to `/home/weewx/beta4`, or wherever you chose.
+* cd to `/home/weewx/beta4`, or wherever you chose, and edit the `weewx.conf` file there.
 * I would recommend using a different database from the working weewx3 version - you could start afresh, or duplicate the current one.
 Better still, try initially with a new DB, and if it seems to be working then swap to a duplicate of your current one.
 * think about other changes you might have made, such as DB schema or skins.
-Some of these will be apparent as you merge your existing weewx.conf values  into the new one.
+Some of these will be apparent as you merge your existing `weewx.conf` values into the new file.
 * For DB schema, you might want to configure that immediately, however skin changes can be gradually introduced as things are shown to be working.
 ## Running
 * for initial testing, the program should be run standalone